fuzun/strobe-api/README.md

-# strobe-api
+# strobe-api (Work in Progress)
-Software based strobing (a motion blur elimination method) library written in C++.
+strobe-api is a software based strobe (a motion blur elimination method) library written in C++.
+It is currently a dirty C port and is in work in progress status and not ready for production uses.

 ---